 What to do when your dog refuses to walk

-When trying to find out why your pet is reluctant to walk, start by checking if they are injured or ill.
-If you think they may be, you should seek advice from a professional.
+When trying to find out why your pet is reluctant to walk, start by checking if they are injured or unwell.
+If you think they may be, you should seek advice from a professional - call your veterinarian with your concerns and they may want to check them over to make sure there is nothing to worry about.
 If you don’t check that your dog is okay prior to your walk, you could be forcing them to exercise when they’re in pain, not only hurting your dog but also potentially worsening their condition.

 Why is walking dogs important?

 By walking your dog regularly, you’re providing them with the mental and physical stimulation they need.
 Dogs want to explore the world and it’s many sights, sounds and smells, and if you prevent them from doing this, you’re likely to leave them bored, irritable and depressed.
 And not only is it bad for your dog’s mental and physical health, but it could also lead to destructive behaviour.

 Dog walking has many benefits to your pet’s long-term development.
 If you start to take your furry friend for walks from a young age, you’ll get them used to the concept of going for walks consistently, and they’ll hopefully grow to enjoy these trips out.

 Another bonus to taking your dog for a walk is that it improves their training.
 It also helps with their socialising - both with humans and other animals - and it tires them out to encourage a healthy sleep when you return home.